-A question that I have been asked a few times now is why the Orion Explorer 1 Robot kit comes with an AA battery box and not some customised battery decision.
-I’d like to explain why this was chosen.
+A question that I have been asked a few times now is why the Orion Explorer 1 Robot kit uses an AA battery box and not some customised battery solution.
+I’d like to explain why I chose this.

-The first is that AA batteries are easily replaceable.
-Specialist batteries would be hard to replace and expensive.
+Firstly, AA batteries are easily replaceable.
+Specialist batteries can be hard to replace and expensive.
 Rechargeable batteries do eventually stop charging - have you ever tried to get replacement batteries for an old laptop?
-AA’s can be found in shops everywhere.
+AAs can be found in shops everywhere.

 Another thing is the cost - cost is important to me with my robot kit.
 Specialist batteries are expensive to develop, and expensive to make.
 Specialist charging hardware on the robot would also increase its cost, make it less simple and weigh more.
 AA batteries come in a range of prices - and can be bought cheaply in large numbers for education or for serious gadget geeks.

-Thinking about battery weight, Lithium Ion or Li Poly batteries would probably be lighter for the same power than AA’s, but may not be able to provide the current needed for driving motors comfortably.
+Thinking about battery weight, Lithium Ion or Li Poly batteries would probably be lighter for the same power than AAs, but come with management issues and risks when using or shipping them.
 Lead Acid batteries would deliver the current, but are quite heavy.